Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data

-In this work, we bridge this gap by formalizing a bio-inspired tokenization of wrist-IMU signals, enabling sequence modeling over meaningful movement units and their temporal relations via self-supervised learning.
+In this work, we bridge this gap by introducing a bio-inspired tokenization of wrist-accelerometer data, enabling sequence modeling over meaningful movement units and their temporal relations via self-supervised learning.
 Our approach is grounded in the \textit{submovement theory of motor control}, which posits that continuous, complex wrist movements are constructed from the superposition of elementary units known as submovements~\citep{rohrer2004submovements}.
 These submovements act as the fundamental building blocks of observed wrist motion, analogous to how characters or phonemes serve as the building blocks of written or spoken language.
 Leveraging this theoretical framework, we propose a novel token definition: the \textit{movement segment}.
 Defined as a sub-second unit composed of a finite number of submovements, we posit that this segment functions as the equivalent of a ``word'' in natural language.
 The primary hypothesis of this work is that these movement segments capture useful aspects of the organizational structure of human activity, allowing the model to look beyond simple waveform morphology.

-Leveraging this framework, we also introduce \textbf{\systemname} (Bio-inspired Tokenization-based Pretrained Model), an open pretrained encoder designed to model the temporal dependencies between movement segments. \systemname is pretrained on NHANES, a large-scale public wrist-IMU corpus comprising approximately 28,000 hours of data from 11,000 participants.
-To isolate the effect of SSL objectives, we pretrain all SSL baselines on the same corpus and evaluate them under the same subject-disjoint transfer protocol.
-Empirically, \systemname achieves the strongest performance among the controlled SSL baselines we evaluate, improving macro-F1 scores by an average of 6\% (range: 4--12\%) across six public HAR benchmarks.
-To support reproducible research, we release pretrained weights and code.
+Leveraging this framework, we also introduce \textbf{\systemname} (Bio-inspired Tokenization-based Pretrained Model), an open pretrained encoder designed to model the temporal dependencies between movement segments. \systemname is pretrained on NHANES, a large-scale public wrist accelerometer corpus comprising approximately 28,000 hours of data from 11,000 participants~\cite{centers2010national}.
+Empirically, \systemname achieves the strongest performance among the controlled SSL baselines we evaluate, improving macro-F1 scores by an average of 6\% (range: 3--12\%) across six public HAR benchmarks.